Why You Need to do This

-Teaching a 90-minute yoga class, teaching a number of classes in a day, giving workshops, or leading retreats or training programs, requires vocal stamina.
+Teaching a 90-minute yoga class, giving workshops or leading training programs, requires vocal stamina.
 And just like anything else in the body that requires stamina, we need to prepare ourselves correctly for the experience in advance through voice exercises.

 Activate Your Body Before These Voice Exercises

-I recommend doing these short alignments and stretches just before doing the voice exercises bellow, to maximise your receptivity:
+I recommend doing these short alignments and stretches just before doing the voice exercises below, to maximise your receptivity:

 Stretch Your Body

-You may not have a lot of time.
-You may have just driven across town after your last class finished and are rushing through your sequence prep before your next class… The thing is, time isn’t borrowed, it’s created.
+I know you may not have a lot of time.
+That you may have just driven across town after your last class finished and are rushing through your sequence to prep before your next class… The thing is though, time isn’t borrowed, it’s created.
 So when you can, make a little time before your voice exercises to roll out your mat and do a few slow flows or sun salutations to warm up and activate your body consciousness.
 I recommend adding in a few side-stretches to engage your intercostal muscles as well as a few heart openers like camel to open up the chest area.

 Stretch Your Neck & Shoulders

 To prepare for the voice exercises, stretch your neck by rolling your head forward in slow semi-circles from your left ear to your right ear and back again.
 I go through a much more detailed process on this in my online voice course for yoga teachers.

 Correct Your Posture

 Finally, before beginning the simple voice exercises below, sit for a moment in meditation position and focus on your alignment.
 Our voice is within us so correct posture is crucial to be able to use our voices correctly whilst teaching.
 Check that your spine is straight, your belly is soft, your shoulders are relaxed and gentle roll down your back, your throat is open, your head lifts and both your jaw and tongue are relaxed.